Enthronement: Japan

 This ancient rite was held in Kyoto, the former capital of Japan, until 1990 when the enthronement ceremony for Emperor Akihito took place at the Imperial Palace in Tokyo.
 The ceremony is not public, and the regalia are generally seen only by the emperor himself and a few Shinto priests.
 However, an account in Time from the enthronement of Akihito's father Hirohito in 1928 reveals a few details.
 First is a three-hour ceremony in which the emperor ritually informed his ancestors that he had assumed the throne.
 This was followed by the enthronement itself, which took place in an enclosure called the Takamikura, which contained a great square pedestal upholding three octagonal pedestals topped by a simple chair.
 This was surrounded by an octagonal pavilion with curtains, surmounted by a great golden phoenix.

 The new emperor proceeded to the chair, where after being seated, the Kusanagi and Yasakani no magatama were placed on stands next to him.
 A simple shaku (a flat wooden baton or sceptre) was presented to the monarch, who faced his Prime Minister standing in an adjacent courtyard, representing the Japanese people.
 The emperor offered an address announcing his accession to the throne, calling upon his subjects to single-mindedly assist him in attaining all of his aspirations.
 The Prime Minister replied with an address promising fidelity and devotion, followed by three shouts of "Banzai" from all of those present.
 The timing of this last event was synchronized, so that Japanese around the world could join in the "Banzai" shout at precisely the moment that it was being offered in Kyoto.
 In 1990 after the shouts of Banzai, a 21 gun salute fired out from the grounds of the palace a short distance away.

 After this ceremony, the new Emperor gave offerings to Amaterasu, offering rice specially prepared for the occasion.
-This was followed by three banquets and a visit to the Shrines of his ancestors.
+This was followed by three banquets and a visit to the shrines of his ancestors.

 Luxembourg

-The Grand Duke of Luxembourg is enthroned at a ceremony held in the nation's parliament at the beginning of his or her reign.
-The monarch takes an oath of loyalty to the state constitution, then attends a solemn mass at the Notre-Dame Cathedral.
-No crown or other regalia exists for the rulers of Europe's last sovereign Grand Duchy.
+The Grand Duke of Luxembourg is enthroned at a ceremony held in the Chamber of Deputies marking the beginning of his or her reign.
+The monarch takes an oath of loyalty to the constitution, and later attends a solemn mass at the Notre-Dame Cathedral.
+No crown or other regalia exists for the rulers of the world's last sovereign Grand Duchy.